networknt/light-doc/content/en/architecture/cga-fga.md

 In the light-oauth2 implementation, we have clients, services and clients to service endpoints relationship registered so that the light-oauth2 token service can calculate the scopes.
 It is the recommended approach for most customers, and it is the easiest way to handle the scopes in the JWT issuing.

-Sometimes, there might be too many scopes in the calculated result and the token generated might have too broader access level to meet some organization's security policy.
-In this case, we provide two way to reduce the scopes in the JWT token.
+Sometimes, there might be too many scopes in the calculated result and the token generated might have a very broad access level to meet some organization's security policy.
+In this case, we provide two ways to reduce the scopes in the JWT token.

 * Pass in intention